Femia > Health Library > Pregnancy > Pregnancy week by week > Halfway there: Insights on being 20 weeks pregnant and fetal development

 The bottom line

 At 20 weeks pregnant, your baby is developing more refined movements and senses, and you may feel kicks more distinctly.
 Your body is adapting to these changes with a growing belly and new symptoms.
+You can track your pregnancy using an app, like Femia, to note your symptoms.
 Prioritizing a balanced diet, safe exercise, and skincare can help you manage these shifts as you reach the halfway point of your pregnancy journey.

 References